Authority SB 162 of the 60th Legislature, now incorporated into the Texas Higher Education Code, Sub-chapter E, paragraph 51.201 51.211

-- Section A All motor vehicles, as defined by State Laws, parked on the TAMUG Campuses by persons enrolled or employed at TAMUG must be registered with the Campus Police Department and must properly display a current TAMUG parking permit at all times.
+- Section A All motor vehicles, as defined by State Laws, parked on the TAMUG Campuses by persons enrolled or employed at TAMUG must properly display a current TAMUG parking permit at all times.
 Parking permits will be valid from the date of issue until the last day of the fiscal year or semester for which they are issued.

 - Section B Out of State vehicles In accordance with HB2787 passed by the 77th Legislature, all motor vehicles, registered out of state, being driven by students who reside in Texas, are prohibited from receiving a parking permit from a public institution of higher education unless the State of Texas requirements are met;

 - Current Texas Safety Inspection sticker

 - Section C Faculty/Staff, full and part-time employees or upon employment by Texas A&M University at Galveston, whichever comes first, must purchase and display a TAMUG parking permit on their vehicle.
 The term “Faculty and Staff” does not include graduate students, teaching assistants, graduate research assistants, or any student employee in any capacity.
 All persons in these classifications will be defined as students for the purpose of parking regulations.

 - Faculty and Staff members must purchase a TAMUG parking permit for the full academic year.

 - Part-time (Adjunct), Faculty and Staff members (any and all part-time employees) must purchase a TAMUG parking permit for the full academic year.
 Upon completion of their term, the parking permit can be turned in to the TAMUG Police Department for a partial refund.